mininode/mininode/README.md

 ## Build Instructions

-This uses GNU make and it is currently being developed on MacOS X and Linux, other systems are not yet supported but this should also work on Illumos/Solaris and *BSD (possibly with minimal porting effort).
+This uses GNU make and it is currently being developed on and forLinux, other systems are not yet supported but this should also work on OSX, Illumos/Solaris and *BSD (possibly with minimal porting effort).

 Either `gcc` or `clang` should work, just set the `CC` environment variable.